 - If you have an upcoming event, send it our way.

-- If you would like to create a story for this blog, or have us convert someting you published elesewhere, feel free to consider some of the blogging tips, below.
+- If you would like to create a story for this blog, or have us convert something you published elsewhere, feel free to consider some of the writing tips, below.

-Timeline: We hope to finalize your blog the month before it is published here, if possible.
+Timeline/timing: We hope to finalize your blog a few weeks before it is published, if possible.
 Once you submit, we provide some editing suggestions, then return it to you for a final approval before scheduling it.

 Guidelines for stories: